 Estimating Daily Distance

 The most basic planning task is to estimate how far you can ride each day.
 Here’s one handy table, from Salsa via bikepacking.com, with some broad estimates.
+Here’s my own more detailed overview of estimating mileage.
 Obviously, once you have a few trips under your belt, it gets easier to look at a route and estimate your daily distances.

 The tricky thing about bikepacking, even moreso than backpacking/hiking, is that certain factors can make a HUGE difference in your speed.
 For example: